OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Facebook/README.md

 Available settings are:

-+ CallbackPath: The request path within the application's base path where the user agent will be returned after sign out from the identity provider.
-See post_logout_redirect_uri from http://openid.net/specs/openid-connect-session-1_0.html#RedirectionAfterLogout
++ CallbackPath: The request path within the application's base path where the user-agent will be returned.
+The middleware will process this request when it arrives.